TarekRaafat/autoComplete.js/README.md

 ## Release History
 * v1.2.0
-	* Redesigned the entire search engine for better results
+	* Redesigned the entire search engine for better results & experience
 	* Added support for Multi-keyword search
+	* Fixed issue with Capital letters reflects in results
 * v1.1.0
 	* Reduced the library size 97% `(101KB -> 4KB)`
 	* Introducing 2 different verions of the library `(pure, minified)`